 Listed in alphabetical order below are the merit badges that will be offered at camp.
-Next to each badge are the requirements that must be completed or started BEFORE the Scout arrives in camp.
-If they are completed to the satisfaction of the counselor, the badge may be earned at camp, otherwise the Scout may receive a partial.
+Details about merit badge offerings along with requirements that need to be started or completed BEFORE camp can be found at resicafalls.org/meritbadges.
+If they are completed to the satisfaction of the counselor, the badge may be earned at camp; otherwise the Scout may receive a partial.
 With all merit badges, Scouts should become familiar with the requirements before coming to camp.
-Some merit badge requirements require "advanced preparation" by the scouts.
-The specifics of this depend on the requirement, but generally Scouts should be familiar with the information that the requirement covers.
+Some merit badge requirements require "advanced preparation" by the Scouts.
+The specifics of this depend on the requirement, but generally Scouts should be familiar with the information that the requirement covers."

-Graphic Arts and Woodwork Merit Badges have been added for the 2023 Camping Season (See Details Below)
+Public Health and Scouting Heritage Merit Badges have been added for the 2024 Camping Season